Rizehigh/Rizehigh/README.md

 - 👋 Hi, I’m @Rizehigh
-- 👾 Passionate about gaming, stocks, tech, anime, & Pokemon.
+- 👾 Passionate about gaming, stocks, anime, & Pokemon.
 - 🌱 Currently doing things that a student does.
 - 🤝 Not actively looking for collaborations, but always open to new ideas.
 - 📫 Reach me at: bio.site/SheepManiac

+I'm not very good at coding tho

 <!---
 Rizehigh/Rizehigh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.